 SOURCE: JLARC analysis of OSIG staffing data as of July 2019.

-NOTE: Investigative staff have law enforcement authority.
+NOTE: Other includes two staff responsible for state agency audit training and oversight.
+Investigative staff have law enforcement authority.

-OSIG is primarily organized under two deputy inspectors general; one for investigations and administration and another for performance audits
+FIGURE 1-3 OSIG is primarily organized under two deputy inspectors general; one for investigations and administration and another for performance audits